sci-search-gang/scientific-weibo/README.md

 Sina Weibo is the so-called Chinese Twitter.
 When you search for certain "sensitive" keywords (eg 昆明+PX), Weibo states that due to government policy they cannot show you any search results.
 However, oftentimes posts which contain the term still do exist and have not been deleted from the site.
 By truncating your search keyword (昆明+P or 明+PX), you can often find relevant posts that contain your original blocked keyword or a close variation of it.

-This tool aims to be a simple-to-install and use bookmarklet that
+This tool aims to be a simple-to-install and easy-to-use bookmarklet that

 1. quickly performs that search behind the scenes;